chimera-linux/dinit-chimera/README.md

 ## Device dependencies

 The `dinit-chimera` suite allows services to depend on devices.
-Currently, it is possible to depend on individual devices (`/dev/foo`), on network interfaces, and on MAC addresses; this is set by the argument provided to the `device` service.
+Currently, it is possible to depend on individual devices (`/dev/foo`), on `/sys` paths, on network interfaces, and on MAC addresses; this is set by the argument provided to the `device` service.

-For devices, it just looks like `/dev/foo`, for network interfaces it's `ifname:foo`, for MAC addresses it's `mac:foo` (the address must be in lowercase format).
+For devices, it just looks like `/dev/foo`, for `/sys` paths it's a long native path like `/sys/devices/...`, for network interfaces it's `ifname:foo`, for MAC addresses it's `mac:foo` (the address must be in lowercase format).

 Devices from the `block`, `net`, and `tty` subsystems are matched automatically.
 If you wish to match devices from other subsystems, they have to carry